 - 1. What is the name of your certifying State official?
 Colonel Kevin Reeves - 2.
 What is the title of your certifying State offical?
 Superintendent - 3.
 What are the phone # and email address of your State official?
-7919 Independence Blvd., Baton Rouge, LA 70806 225-925-6113
+225-925-6113; deputy.secretary@la.gov

-The State affirmatively accepts the compatibility certification declaration written below by selecting 'yes'.
+The State affirmatively accepts the compatibility certif ication declaration written below by selecting 'yes'.

 Yes

-( Yes, uploaded certification document

-$\bigcirc$ No
+No